hugmatj/fedora-ultimate-setup-script/README.md

-# Fedora Ultimate Setup Script
+# Fedora and Centos Ultimate Setup Scripts v5

+Tested on new installs of

 ## V4 UPDATED VERSION including Centos 8 Scripts